tinmaunghtay/devops_assignment/README.md

 This section represents section-1 diretory and its AWS Deployment for a web application .

-The directory, section-1/source/, includes files or sample files that are used to prove that task is completed. for example: source/frond-end/index.html to upload into the S3 bucket.
+The directory, section-1/source/, contains files or sample files that are used to prove that task is completed. for example: source/frond-end/index.html to upload into the S3 bucket.

-The directory, section-1/templates/, includes cloudformation templates for both frond-end and back-end requirements: S3 with Cloudfront and EC2 with VPC & Security Group resepctively.
+The directory, section-1/templates/, contains cloudformation templates for both frond-end and back-end requirements: S3 with Cloudfront and EC2 with VPC & Security Group resepctively.

 Details are as follows: